 Paula Hancocks is an award-winning international correspondent for CNN based in Seoul, South Korea, responsible for covering major stories on the Korean peninsula and the surrounding region.

-In 2013, Hancocks traveled around North Korea with Korean War veterans from the United States searching for the remains of a fallen comrade.
+Hancocks has led the network’s coverage of the Korean peninsula for more than ten years, including North Korea’s nuclear and missile tests, the Pyeongchang Olympics charm offensive and the subsequent Trump-Kim and inter-Korean summits.
 She also led CNN’s coverage of the death of former leader Kim Jong Il, the rise of new leader Kim Jong Un and the plight of American citizens detained in the country.